codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 Gerrit has no explicit concept of "pull requests" as in other version control systems to map trigger event payloads to builds.
 Gerrit uses `Change Message` that are similar in functionality and purpose to pull requests.
 Our `CF_PULL_REQUEST` group of environment variables achieve the same functionality.
 For the exact variables you can map to Gerrit `Change Messages`, see [System variables]({{site.baseurl}}/docs/pipelines/variables/#system-variables).

-### Set up access permmissions for Codefresh user in Gerrit
+### Step 1: Set up access permmissions for Codefresh user in Gerrit

 Gerrit has a special **Service Users** access-group for CI systems and other bots.
 We recommend adding your Codefresh user in Gerrit to this group.